timo-reymann/bash-tui-toolkit/README.md

 ## Usage

-For a list of available modules and their documentation please check the [docs/modules](./docs/modules) folder
+For a list of available modules and their documentation please check the [docs]([./docs/modules](https://bash-tui-toolkit.timo-reymann.de/)).

 For a complete playground demo check [test.sh](./test.sh).